 Incidentally, Leonardo DiCaprio is playing Gatsby a lot warmer than I would have expected.
 This makes for an interesting contrast with Robert Redford’s take forty years ago.
 Carey Mulligan, on the other hand, portrays Daisy exactly as written, which is to say as a vapid shell of a woman.
 Now, I’ve already talked at length about the casting of a proven, charismatic star like Tobey Maguire as the self-effacing Nick, but Luhrmann seems to be addressing the problem by freeing the narrative from his point of view so that the character can appear a smaller person by sole virtue of having a smaller role.

-Otherwise, the trailer for Baz Luhrmann’s reinterpretation of The Great Gatsby largely consists of extravagant, mildly surreal shots of New York punctuated by meaningless bits of dialogue: “I just heard the most shocking thing”; “It all makes sense!”
-The movie looks gorgeous.
-That’s for sure.
+Otherwise, the trailer for Baz Luhrmann’s reinterpretation of The Great Gatsby largely consists of extravagant, mildly surreal shots of New York punctuated by meaningless bits of dialogue: “She has to tell him”; “I just heard the most shocking thing”; “It all makes sense!”
+The movie looks gorgeous; that’s for sure.
 However, I can’t help the feeling that the filmmakers, or perhaps the marketers, are glorifying the very way of life Fitzgerald meant to condemn.
 It’s style over substance, in other words, but then that’s what happens when you do your homework after the shoot.